-RESTORE THE SAFETY NET FOR CHILDREN AND FAMILIES TANF Cash Assistance and the HOPE ACT ground.
+RESTORE THE SAFETY NET FOR CHILDREN AND FAMILIES

+TANF Cash Assistance and the HOPE ACT

+n every community in Kansas, including Johnson County, families experiencing poverty rely on the safety net to help them find stable ground.
 Temporary Assistance for Needy Families (TANF) is a federal program that provides cash assistance to families in need with children - a support that can provide a lifetime of benefits.
-Research shows that just \$3,000 in additional annual income for a poor family correlates with a 17% boost in earnings when children grow up.[i]
-Temporary boosts in family income, like those provided by TANF cash assistance, increase success at school and at work, and help parents afford basic necessities while working to support their families.
-The Kansas HOPE Act (Hope, Opportunity, and Prosperity for Everyone) is the set
+Research shows that just \$3,000 in additional annual income for a poor family correlates with a 17% boost in earnings when children grow up.i Temporary boosts in family income, like those provided by TANF cash assistance, increase success at school and at work, and help parents afford basic necessities while working to support their families.
+The Kansas HOPE Act (Hope, Opportunity, and Prosperity for Everyone) is the set of state statutes that govern how welfare-to- work programs such as TANF are regulated in our state.